pingcap/docs-cn/tools/dm/cluster-operations.md

 + Sharding DDL statements synchronization is not enabled

-    If the sharding DDL statements synchronization is not enabled in the task running on DM-worker, when DM-worker is restarted, it checks the checkpoint information and you can use the `start-task` command to recover the data synchronization task automatically.
+    If the sharding DDL statements synchronization is not enabled in the task running on DM-worker, when DM-worker is restarted, it checks the checkpoint information and the subtask information in the local record, and the running task before restarting recovers the data synchronization automatically.

 + Sharding DDL statements synchronization is enabled

     - When DM is synchronizing the sharding DDL statements, if DM-worker successfully executes (or skips) the sharding DDL binlog event, then the checkpoints of all tables related to sharding DDL in the DM-worker are updated to the position after the binlog event corresponding to the DDL statement.

-    - When DM-worker is restarted before or after synchronizing sharding DDL statements, it checks the checkpoint information and you can use the `start-task` command to recover the data synchronization task automatically.
+    - When DM-worker is restarted before or after synchronizing sharding DDL statements, it recovers the data synchronization automatically according to the checkpoint information and the subtask information in the local record.

     - When DM-worker is restarted during the process of synchronizing sharding DDL statements, the issue might occur that the owner (one of DM-worker instances) has executed the DDL statement and successfully changed the downstream database table schema, while other DM-worker instances are restarted but fail to skip the DDL statement and update the checkpoints.